-By Army Public Health Center Public Affairs OfficeFebruary 6, 2019
+By Army Public Health Center Public Affairs OfficeJanuary 14, 2020

-The Commander's Readiness and Resilient Council Effectiveness Survey is being administered through March 31.
-The purpose of the survey is to document Army wide CR2C member perceptions and provide actionable recommendations for CR2C process improvement at the installation, Army Command Army Service Component Command /Direct Reporting Unit and Army levels.
+The Commander's Readiness and Resilient Council Effectiveness Survey is being administered from Jan.
+1 through March 31.
+The purpose of the survey is to document Army-wide CR2C member perceptions and provide actionable recommendations for CR2C process improvement at the Army command, Army service component command, direct reporting unit, and Army installation levels.